-- The right to information prior to the first contact with the competent authorities, extending to the time immediately prior to making the accusation. - The right, at the time of making the accusation, to obtain a duly certified copy of the accusation and, where relevant, a written translation of this copy. - The notification of certain decisions that need not be requested, so that they are informed of the penal condition of the accused or convicted person: decisions in relation with the imprisonment or release of the accused or the possible escape of this person; decisions that ratify the

-- adoption of cautionary personal measures or which modify those previously taken, when their purpose was to ensure the victim's safety. - The right to free and confidential access to support services offered by public administrations as well as those provided by the Victim Support Offices.
-These Offices shall perform the following functions, among others: - Emotional support for the victims and therapeutic assistance for victims that require this, guaranteeing suitable psychological treatment to overcome the traumatic consequences of the crime. - Assessment and guidance in relation with the victim's needs and the way to prevent and avoid the consequences of primary, repeated and secondary victimisation, intimidation and reprisals. - Preparation of a psychological support plan for vulnerable victims and in cases where a protection order applies. - Information about the specialist services available to offer support to the victim, considering her personal circumstances and the nature of the crime that she may have suffered. - Accompaniment for the victim throughout the process. - Receive notification of the decisions referred to in article 7.1 of the Statute of the victim of crime (the verdict, decisions to adopt cautionary measures, etc.) and carry out any information and assistance that may be required in the case. - Right to start criminal proceedings and civil actions in accordance with the Law of Criminal Proceedings. - They may take part in sentencing, by raising appeals against certain judicial decisions, although they were not party to the prosecution:

-- o The order in which the Penitentiary Oversight Judge authorizes the possible classification of the offender in a less severe regime before completing half of the sentence. - o The order in which the Penitentiary Oversight Judge agrees that all privileges for prisoners such as day release, modification of the regime or the calculation of time served towards parole are adjusted to the limit of the sentence served and not the total punishment imposed. - o The order granting the convicted felon parole.
+- The right to information prior to the first contact with the competent authorities, extending to the time immediately prior to making the accusation. - The right, at the time of making the accusation, to obtain a duly certified copy of the accusation and, where relevant, a written translation of this copy. - The notification of certain resolutions without the need for their request, so that they are informed of the imprisoned situation of the investigated, accused or convicted person: the resolutions that agree to the imprisonment or the subsequent release of the offender, as well as the possible escape of said person; the resolutions that agree to the adoption of personal precautionary measures or which modify those already agreed upon, when they had the objective of guaranteeing the victim's safety. - The right to free and confidential access to support services offered by public administrations as well as those provided by the Victim Support Offices.
+These Offices shall perform the following functions, among others: - Emotional support for the victims and therapeutic assistance for victims that require this, guaranteeing suitable psychological treatment to overcome the traumatic consequences of the crime. - Assessment and guidance in relation with the victim's needs and the way to prevent and avoid the consequences of primary, repeated and secondary victimisation, intimidation and reprisals. - Preparation of a psychological support plan for vulnerable victims and in cases where a protection order applies. - Information about the specialist services available to offer support to the victim, considering her personal circumstances and the nature of the crime that she may have suffered. - Accompaniment for the victim throughout the process. - Receive notification of the decisions referred to in article 7.1 of the Statute of the victim of crime (the verdict, decisions to adopt cautionary measures, etc.) and carry out any information and assistance that may be required in the case. - Right to start criminal proceedings and civil actions in accordance with the Law of Criminal Proceedings. - They may take part in sentencing, by raising appeals against certain judicial decisions, although they were not party to the prosecution: - The order in which the Penitentiary Oversight Judge authorizes the possible classification of the offender in a less severe regime before completing half of the sentence. - The order in which the Penitentiary Oversight Judge agrees that all privileges for prisoners such as day release, modification of the regime or the calculation of time served towards parole are adjusted to the limit of the sentence served and not the total punishment imposed. - $\circ\,$ The order granting the convicted felon parole.